logicalclocks/hops-docs/docs/overview.rst

 **Apache Flink Streaming**
 Apache Flink provides a dataflow processing model and is highly suitable for stream processing.
 We support it in HopsWorks.

+**Apache Kafka**
+Apache Kafka is used as a broker for streaming applications.
+We have integrated Kafka to our project based model where only members of a project can produce/consume to/from a specific Kafka topic.
+Also, with our highly intuitive UI you can customize ACLs for your topic.

 **Other Services**
 HopsWorks is a web application that runs on a highly secure Glassfish server.
 ElasticSearch is used to provide free-text search services.
 MySQL